obryan5598/elytron-credentialstore-examples/README.md

 http :8080/ldap-invocation/credentialstore/api/insertPassword/myAlias/password
 ```

-Once the credential has been added, please run the following CLI:

 ### UPDATE EXISTING CREDENTIAL IN EXTERNAL PROPERTIES FILE
 To update an existing credential mapped by the *myAlias* key, please run httpie in the following way:
 ```